Dave Blaney: 2009–2010: Loss of ride, start-and-park teams

-2011–2013: Career revival with Tommy Baldwin
+2011–2013: Career recovery with Tommy Baldwin

 For the 2011 season, Blaney joined Tommy Baldwin Racing for the full season, with the team now committed to running full races.
 At the 2011 Daytona 500, Blaney received last minute sponsorship from Golden Corral.
 He led three laps and finished 26th after a late race accident.
 Blaney piloted the No. 36 Tommy Baldwin Racing Chevrolet with backing from Accell Construction Inc. in several races during the season.
 Golden Corral returned at the 2011 Aaron's 499, and Blaney led 21 laps but was spun out by Kurt Busch with three laps to go and finished 27th.
 He led the second most laps behind Clint Bowyer.

 On April 27, Tommy Baldwin Racing announced that Blaney and the No. 36 team would be sponsored by Golden Corral for 19 races and Big Red / All Sport for five races leaving only three races without a sponsor.
 The team did not run the Sprint All-Star Race in May in order to focus on the points-paying events.
 Blaney finished third at Talladega in the fall, which was the best finish for Tommy Baldwin Racing and tied for his best career finish.
 Golden Corral returned for three races in 2012, with Ollie's Bargain Outlet, Accell Construction and TMOne sponsoring other races.
 During the 2012 Daytona 500, Blaney led after 160 laps.
 During a caution, shortly after race leaders had made pit stops, Juan Pablo Montoya crashed into a jet dryer, which was being used to blow debris from the track.
 As a result of the crash, the jet fuel that powered the helicopter engine spilled out onto the track and was ignited.
 NASCAR put the race under a red flag, at which point Blaney had the lead.
-Blaney finished 15th after a crash on lap 196.
+Blaney finished fifteenth after a crash on lap 196.

 Blaney returned to Tommy Baldwin Racing for the 2013 NASCAR Sprint Cup Series season, moving to the new No. 7 Chevrolet; he also signed with Brad Keselowski Racing to drive their No. 19 in the Camping World Truck Series at the series' inaugural visit to Eldora Speedway, which he drove to a ninth-place finish.
-With Blaney's son Ryan's career having reached a level in which it no longer needed family funding, Dave went into semi-retirement after 2013.
+With Blaney's son Ryan's career having reached a level in which it no longer needed family funding, he went into semi-retirement after 2013.
 His last race with TBR was the season finale at Homestead.
 He was replaced at TBR by rookie Michael Annett.
 Blaney was credited with being a major part of building TBR into a legitimate Cup-level organization.